 Note: If you’ve been considering dipping your toes in Bitcoin, now may be a good time for it.
 Why?
 Because in May the “Bitcoin Halving” will occur.
 This event happens every four years, where the amount of Bitcoin supply entering in circulation will decrease.
 In the past, “The Halving” has corresponded with major price increases in Bitcoin (see historic trends here).

 Netcoins is on a mission to make it easy for Canadians to understand and invest in cryptocurreny – regardless of their investment knowledge and of the amount they wish to invest with (whether it be $50 or $10 million).
 Their easy-to-use, intuitive platform allows savvy investors and beginners alike to sign up and get started right away.
 Also, investors can fund with automated Interac e-Transfers, wires or crypto deposits.
 And they do not charge any funding fees (you read that right).

 Did you know?
 Netcoins is FINTRAC registered, a subsidiary of a public company and fully audited which provides an additional layer of security.

 Newton is a relatively new Canadian crypto exchange.
 It’s named after Isaac Newton.
 Not because of his accomplishments in math and science, but because he was a pioneer in stopping counterfeit money during his time as Master of the Mint of the Royal Mint of England (who knew?).
-The Newton platform also offers 10 cryptocurrencies to trade and they do not charge a commission.
+The Newton platform offers 10 cryptocurrencies to trade and they do not charge a commission.
 Instead they make money on something called a bid-ask spread, which is the difference between the posted buy and the selling price.

 Shakepay is a Montreal-based crypto exchange.
 Its co-founders, CEO Jean Amiouny (See 10 Canadians to watch in the crypto space) and CTO Roy Breidi, attended McGill University together.
 Shakepay’s first iteration was as a bitcoin prepaid card and payment service.
-By the end of 2016, Shakepay rolled out its mascot, a red panda who happened to be blue.
-And in 2018, Shakepay developed a bitcoin exchange service via mobile apps allowing Canadians to buy/sell bitcoin and directly pay their friends.
+In 2018, Shakepay developed a bitcoin exchange service via mobile apps allowing Canadians to buy/sell bitcoin and directly pay their friends.
 You can fund your Shakepay account with Interac e-Transfers, a wire transfer, or even with Bitcoin or Ethereum.